CrunchyData/pgCompare/README.md

 ### Create `confero.properties`
 Copy the `confero.properties.sample`` file to confero.properties and define the repository, source, and target connection parameters.
 Refer to the Properties section for more details on the settings.

+By default, the application looks for the properties file in the execution directory.
+This can be overriden by using the CONFERO_CONFIG environment variable to point to a file in a different location.

 ### Perform Data Compare
 With the table mapping defined, execute the comparison and provide the mandatory batch command line argument: